h671431/Ada502Group7/README.md

 This project uses GitHub Actions for continuous integration and continuous deployment (CI/CD).

 The pipeline is automatically triggered when changes are pushed to the main branch.
-The workflow performms the following steps:
+The workflow performs the following steps:
 1. Builds and validates the project
 2. Establishes a secure SSH connection to the NREC server
 3. Pulls the latest version of the repository on the server
 4. Rebuilds the Docker containers
 5. Restarts the application using Docker Compose

+The CI workflow also runs on pushes and pull requests to validate the project before deployment.

-This process ensures that every successful update to the main branch is automatically deployed to the cloud environment.
+This process ensures that code changes are automatically validated and that updates to main are deployed to the cloud environment.

 # Team
 Group 7: Hannah, Benjamin, and Mathias